 - Repeat with the same servers 5 times, then change servers

 - Repeat until all four players have served and returned

 Step 3 – TWO BOUNCE RULE

 Next, we want to continue the progression of a rally by allowing the players to hit a third shot.
 Therefore, it is time to explain the two bounce rule.
-Players already have learned that they must let the ball bounce before returning a serve.
+Players have already learned that they must let the ball bounce before returning a serve.
 Simply add that they also have to let the ball bounce before they hit the third shot.